closedQuarts/MobileBillingApiEfe/README.md

 ## Test Note for Instructor

-> Please **do not test using subscriber IDs 1, 2, 5, or 6** — these are reserved for example/demo data.
+> Please **do not test using subscriber IDs 1, 2, 5, or 6** â€” these are reserved for example/demo data.
 > You may use any other subscriber ID (e.g. 3, 4, 7, etc.) to test the full billing flow.

 ## Database Schema Overview